 Mid-tier value chain projects have a special funding set-aside (see below), and, as noted above, USDA has decided they also receive priority ranking points.
-The definition of a value-added agricultural product includes - in addition to one that has been processed, segregated, produced or marketed with inherently value-added characteristics, and/or is a source of farm or ranch-based renewable energy - an agricultural commodity or product that is aggregated and marketed as a locally-produced agricultural food product or one that is part of a mid-tier value chain.
+The definition of a value-added agricultural product includes an agricultural commodity or product that is aggregated and marketed as a locally-produced agricultural food product.